 Skip to main content

-By the end of this guide you will have a running service deployed at https://<your-endpoint>.svc.uniac.ai.
+By the end you will have a deployed service reachable at https://<endpoint-id>.svc.uniac.ai.

 Prerequisites